 The Arts Administration program is committed to exposing its students to the growing impact of globalization on the art world.
-As part of the curriculum requirements, all Arts Administration students are required to take an International Travel Study Course.
+As part of the curriculum requirements, all domestic Arts Administration students are required to take an International Travel Study Course.
 Using the resources of Boston University and other partner institutions abroad, recent courses have been offered in Barcelona, Spain; Dublin, Ireland; Brussels, Belgium; London, England; and Havana, Cuba.
 Students are required to take at least one international course during their program of study.
 Arts in Barcelona is offered during spring break.
 Arts in Cuba is offered in early January.
 Comparative Cultural Policy and Administration (Dublin/London) is offered over the summer.
 Please note that, because these are travel courses, once enrolled you can no longer drop them.

 MET AR 777 Comparative Cultural Policy and Administration